Hunter S. Thompson

 They are urinals frequently used by Hunter S. Thompson when he was hanging out at McSorley's Old Ale House in the East Village.

-McSorley's Old Ale House is the oldest "Irish" tavern in New York and is regularly listed in the top few historic taverns in the city.
+McSorley's Old Ale House is the oldest "Irish" tavern in New York and is regularly listed as one of the most historic taverns in the city.
 Both Abraham Lincoln and Theodore Roosevelt are known to have visited the bar, but they weren't regulars.
 Nothing has been removed from the walls since 1910, with many relics in the bar such as Houdini's handcuffs, locked to the bar rail.
 The proprieters have claimed that the bar opened in 1854, but historical research has shown that its site was a vacant lot in 1860 and 1861.

 The New York City Landmarks Preservation Committee designated the area as the East Village / Lower East Side Historic District.
 The committee listed the buildings date of construction as "c.1865" in their report.
 Tax records show that there was a two-story building on the lot in by 1861, and the present five-story building was constructed by 1865.
 But they don't know if the two-story building was extended by adding three more stories on top, or if it was torn down and the five-story building completely built by 1865.